smpallen99/coherence/README.md

 ### Customizing Redirections

 Many of the controller actions redirect the user after create and update actions.
-These redirections can be customized by adding function call backs in the `web/controllers/redirect.ex` module that is generated by the `mix coherence.install` task.
+These redirections can be customized by adding function call backs in the `lib/my_project/web/controllers/redirect.ex` module that is generated by the `mix coh.install` task.

 For example, to have the user redirected to the login screen after logging out at the following: